AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50116-admin-user-cannot-create-a-url-rewrite.md

 ## Issue

-An admin user cannot create a URL rewrite for the subcategories of level three or lower.
+An admin user cannot create a URL rewrite for the sub-categories of level three or lower.

 <u>Steps to reproduce</u>: